vectorgrp/sil-kit/docs/usage/quickstart.rst

  :widths: 20 80

  * - :ref:`Participant<sec:cfg-participant>`
    - A communication node in the distributed simulation.
-Every VIB application must at least define one participant.
+Every simulation must at least define one participant.
+ * - :doc:`Configuration<../configuration/simulation-setup>`
+   - A simulation is defined by its configuration.
  * - Domain
    - A numerical label to uniquely identify a simulation run.
-This allows running multiple simulatons on the same hosts.
+This allows running multiple simulations on the same hosts.
+ * - :ref:`Links<sec:cfg-links>`
+   - A virtual connection between the components of a simulation, e.g. between a participant and a service.
  * - :doc:`Middleware<../configuration/middleware-configuration>`
    - The concrete distributed communication implementation.
 That is, the software layer implementing the distributed message passing mechanism.
  * - :ref:`ComAdapter<sec:comadapter-api>`